 After having completed Basic EU Law you will have gained a deeper understanding of the European Union.
 You will recognize some of the basic principles of the EU legal system and will be able to read and analyze judgments of the Court of Justice of the European Union (the CJEU).
 You will be familiar with the institutional framework of the EU, the relationship between EU law and national (Member State) law, some of the substance of EU law including fundamental rights protected by it, and its enforcement.

 Please see the Course Literature webpage for this course to know which books and other materials to buy or download in advance of our first course meeting.
 The course textbook is Robert Schütze, An Introduction to European Law, Second Edition (Cambridge University Press 2015), though you also need the EU's main Treaties and selected case law judgments, as described on the Course Literature page.
 We suggest that you order your copy of at least the main textbook immediately, so you are ready to begin reading before the course begins.
 A few copies of the textbook are also on reserve in the university's main library.
-The judgments we assign for you to analyze can be downloaded free of charge from the website of the European Union, http://eur-lex.europa.eu/collection/eu-law/eu-case-law.html.
+The judgments we assign for you to analyze can be downloaded free of charge from the website of the European Union, http://eur-lex.europa.eu/homepage.html?locale=en.
 Which ones you need will be announced on Cambro before each seminar.

 Introduction & Registration

 The course starts with introduction and registration at 10:15 on Wednesday, January 17, 2018 in room TA305, in the House of Technical Science.
 Registration will be followed by the first lecture of the course at 13.15.
 In the unfortunate circumstance that you miss this first meeting due to illness or otherwise, but still intend to take the course, you must contact me by e-mail on or before that day.